kubedb/docs/docs/guides/kafka/gitops/topology.md

     log.retention.hours=125
 ```

-Now, we will add this file to `kubedb /kf-configuration.yaml`.
+Now, we will add this file to `kubedb/kf-configuration.yaml`.

 ```bash
 $ tree .